-Learn how to save money on groceries will grocery shopping.
+Learn how to save money on groceries with grocery shopping.

 These frugal living tips are easier than you would think and the savings will quickly add up.

-- Make sure you need to buy at least 10 items before you go grocery shopping or using a delivery service.
+- Make sure you need to buy at least 10 items before you go grocery shopping or use a delivery service.

 - Plan your menu before shopping.
 (Meal planning 101 guide)

 - Don’t be willing to spend more than stock up prices on groceries.
 Download your Grocery Stock-up List.

 - Shop the sales at the grocery store.

 - Don’t put these items in your grocery cart.

 - Grocery shop less often.